Settings

 It may be reality, but it's still pretty bad for any government that pretends to value transparency.

-• timewizard 10 months ago
+• timewizard a year ago

 The people who generate the documents /cannot/ be the people who decide if they're safe to release.
 There needs to be independent oversight.
 These are not agency documents they belong to the public.
 They may be classified but the moment they're no longer _objectively_ worth classifying they are absolutely public domain material.